copsTvFan/cops-episode-guide/guide.md

 **Drug Busts 2 Special Edition**

-- (Passaic County NJ -- 8:55 PM Traffic Stop) Brent leaves the drug ridden projects in his car and blows a stop sign.
+- (Passaic County, NJ -- 8:55 PM Traffic Stop) Brent leaves the drug ridden projects in his car and blows a stop sign.
 His girlfriend Elise is in the car and thinks Brent bought drugs, but says she doesn't know anything.
 Brent pulls heroin packs out of his checkbook and Elise says they are hers, but doesn't want to take the fall alone so both get arrested.
-- (Riverside County CA -- 6:15 PM Suspicious Vehicle Call) A car is stopped on the side of the road with three Mexicans inside and no tail lights outside.
+- (Riverside County, CA -- 6:15 PM Suspicious Vehicle Call) A car is stopped on the side of the road with three Mexicans inside and no tail lights outside.
   One of the guys smells like weed and they find a big bag of pot and a roach.
   The girl who was driving is 8 months pregnant and is crying because the father is going to let her take the fall.
 Ryan, the father, finally takes credit for it.
-- (Wichita KS -- 4:30 PM Suspicious Activity) A car leaving a crack house is stopped for a cracked windshield.
+- (Wichita, KS -- 4:30 PM Suspicious Activity) A car leaving a crack house is stopped for a cracked windshield.
 The driver says the car belongs to Shirley, but he doesn't know his last name or phone number.
 He has a box of razor blades in his pocket and was smoking crack and the cop sees he is hiding